-A touching tale of personal sacrifice, it never succumbs to sentimentality.
+It’s a touching tale of personal sacrifice which never succumbs to sentimentality.
 There is no easy, perfect solution: fisherman Jesmark has to wrestle with a scenario where, inevitably, something of value will be lost.

 Although Luzzu gets bogged down with the corruption endemic in the local fishing industry at times, it retains a purity of vision.
 Filmmaker Alex Camilleri’s work is most impressive when the boat is at sea, the glossy, multicoloured paint job a deeply symbolic beacon amidst the shimmering waves.

 Sign up for Sight & Sound’s Weekly Film Bulletin and more

 News, reviews and archive features every Friday, and information about our latest magazine once a month.